-Pintu Pathare, Sunil Tekale, Rafique Shaikh, Manoj Damale, Jaiprakash Sangshetti, Dhanaji Rajani and Rajendra Pawar* Pages 1 - 15 ( 15 )
+Pintu Pathare, Sunil Tekale, Rafique Shaikh, Manoj Damale, Jaiprakash Sangshetti, Dhanaji Rajani and Rajendra Pawar* Pages 367 - 381 ( 15 )

-Background: The search for new antimicrobial drugs is a never ending task due to microbial resistance to the existing drugs.
-Antioxidants are essential to prevent free radical reactions which lead to chronic diseases to human kind.
+Background: The search for new antimicrobial drugs is a never-ending task due to microbial resistance to the existing drugs.
+Antioxidants are essential to prevent free radical reactions which lead to chronic diseases to humankind.

 Materials and Methods: FTIR spectra were recorded using KBr pellets on Shimadzu FT-IR spectrophotometer.
 1H and 13C NMR spectra were recorded on Bruker 400 MHz spectrometer.
-Antimicrobial activity of the synthesized chalcones was found to be good against diffenet bacterial and fungal strains.
+Antimicrobial activity of the synthesized chalcones was found to be good against different bacterial and fungal strains.
 Antioxidant activity was studied in terms of 2,2-diphenyl-1-picrylhydrazyl, hydroxyI and superoxide radical scavenging activities.
-Molecular docking was studied using Discovery Studio Visualizer Software, version 16 whereas Autodock Vina program was used to predict toxicity profile of the compounds using FAFDrugs2 predictor.
+Molecular docking was studied using Discovery Studio Visualizer Software, version 16 whereas Autodock Vina program was used to predict the toxicity profile of the compounds using FAFDrugs2 predictor.

-Results: The compounds 5c, 5d & 6c showed good antioxidant activities.
+Results and Discussion: The compounds 5c, 5d & 6c showed good antioxidant activities.
 The insilico molecular docking study supports the experimental results and demonstrated that the chalcones 5d, 6a and 7a are the most active among the synthesized derivatives.

 Conclusion: Prediction of pharmacokinetic parameters and molecular docking studies suggest that the synthesized chalcones have good pharmacokinetic properties to act as lead molecules in the drug discovery process.